BrazilPowered/docker-dotnet/README.md

 You'll see that a new homepage container gets started, and the web app container gets replaced with a new container.

-> There may be some other containers started too, they're part of the [MTA .NET video series](https://blog.docker.com/2018/02/video-series-modernizing-net-apps-developers/), and you can ignore them for now.

 The new version is available on your same Windows Docker host.
-Browse to the Windows server as before - using the hostname from _Session Information_.
+Navigate to the webpage on your Windows server through your web browser just as before.

-Now when the ASP.NET web container receives a request, it calls out to the homepage container which renders the new homepage.
+Now when the ASP.NET web container receives a request, it calls out to the homepage container across the docker app-net netwoprk which renders the new homepage.
 That new homepage is a modern UI written in Vue.js:

 ![Part 5 app homepage](./images/part-5-homepage.JPG)

-If the product team don't like the new UI, they can easily replace it by building a new homepage and replacing the homepage container.
+If the product team doesn't like the new UI, they can easily replace it by building a new homepage and replacing the homepage container.
 The web app container doesn't need to change, so there are no regression tests to run.

 > The app has a modern architecture now, powered by Docker and without needing a full rewrite.
 You've extracted key features from the app and run them in separate containers, using Docker to plug everything together, and to give you a consistent build and deployment process for the whole solution.